Ensure you are fully prepared

 One country’s visa that can cause some confusion when cruising is the US.
 British nationals need to fill in an ESTA application which requires an address whilst in the country to complete.
 If you are not staying on shore, you can class yourself as visiting ‘in transit’ or select ‘unknown’ and put the name of the ship as the contact.
 Remember, if you are staying in a hotel in the US either before or after your cruise, you need to provide the details in your application.

 Your documentation will be processed at check-in, just as it would be for a flight.
 Whilst the port may seem chaotic on arrival, the process tends to be rather organised with allocated windows of time provided for different passengers to check in.

 When your slot of time rolls around, make sure you have your cruise documents to hand, along with your passport, so that you can be successfully checked onto the ship.
-You will have your photograph taken for security purposes and be given a cruise card which is used for a number of purposes from boarding to letting yourself into your room.
+You will have your photograph taken for security purposes and be given a cruise card which is used for several things: from boarding, to letting yourself into your room.

 Even on board a cruise, booking the right travel insurance is an essential step in your holiday preparations.
 It might feel like you are in a bubble of safety with trained staff on hand to provide assistance in a myriad of ways.
-You might fall ill or have an accident which requires expensive medical or hospital treatment, or you could lose your valuables or even have something pricey stolen when exploring a port.
-Play it safe and get a quote for specialist cruise insurance with Medical Travel Compared today.
+But remember that you might fall ill, have an accident which requires expensive medical or hospital treatment, you could lose your valuables, or even have something pricey stolen when exploring a port.
+Play it safe and get a quote for specialist cruise insurance with us.Get a quote